 Navigating Corneal Changes

-Menopause doesn’t just bring hot flashes and mood swings — it can subtly reshape the cornea.
+Menopause isn’t all hot flashes and mood swings — it can subtly reshape the cornea.
 Changes in eye shape can affect focus, cause eyes to tire more easily, and make contact lenses uncomfortable.
 Patients might notice their usual lenses feeling off or their vision slightly blurred.
 Here’s research that suggests a link between menopause and a steepened curvature of the cornea.

 • If patients experience discomfort with their current contacts, consider refitting them with a different brand or lenses designed for altered corneal shapes.